 What Are The Side Effects Of Consuming Artificial Ingredients and Bulking Agents

 We know artificials can make something look better, or make it easier for the machine to manufacture the product.
 But what are the side effects of artificials?
 Do they actually have an impact on the consumer?
+Do bulking agents make you gain weight (spoiler: they are bad for you but don't make you gain weight, phew!).

 Manufacturers frequently add flavouring agents to supplements.
 The US FDA has allowed the use of over 3000 flavouring agents, but this doesn’t mean they come without side effects.